15 cl of Prosecco wine

 How to make the real Hugo cocktail

-Cool a goblet/glass, then put in it the lemon balm syrup and some ice cubes.
+Cool a goblet/glass, then put the lemon balm syrup and some ice cubes in it.

 Pour the wine, add the mint and some soda and stir gently.

 If you can’t find the lemon balm syrup, replace it with elderflower syrup.
-A drop of lime or lemon juice is great to make the Hugo less monothematic.
-Some apple juice is a nice addition too.
+A drop of lime or lemon juice is excellent to make the Hugo less monothematic.
+Some apple juice is an excellent addition too.

 Hugo food pairings

 Parmigiana ravioli, spaghetti with clams, chicken tikka masala, Chicken Cacciatore, Vitello Tonnato, truffle risotto, pasta alla carbonara, paella mixta.